dd86k/ddcput/README.md

 66 B8 00 00 00 00
 ```

-The processor will move a WORD (2 bytes) and move the Instruction Pointer
+It results in `mov ax, 0`, and the processor will move a WORD (2 bytes)
-to the next two bytes: 00 00h, which is encoded like `add [eax], al`, and since
+instead of a DWORD (4 bytes) and move the Instruction Pointer to the next two
-EAX=0 in this case, it will attempt to write at address 0h and effectively
+bytes: 00 00h, which is encoded like `add [eax], al`, and since EAX=0 in this
-segfault (#UD).
+case, it will attempt to write at address 0h and effectively segfault (#UD).

 # DISCLAIMER